jppf22/Projects-at-IST/C/Introduction-to-DSA/README.md

 ## Description

 The objective of this project was to create a system to manage routes of a public transportation system. <br>
-We were to accomplish that purpose by created a sort of command-line interface (CLI) that would allow us to perform the necessary actions to manage such a system. <br>
+To accomplish that purpose we created a command-line interface (CLI) that would allow us to perform the necessary actions to manage such a system. <br>

 | comand | action                                 |
 |--------|----------------------------------------|